reinhart1010/nix/docs/en/common/tlmgr.md

 # tlmgr

 Manage packages and configuration options of an existing TeX Live installation.
-Some subcommands such as `tlmgr paper` have their own usage documentation.
+Some subcommands such as `paper` have their own usage documentation.
 More information: <https://www.tug.org/texlive/tlmgr.html>.

 - Install a package and its dependencies: